Tagovailoa, No. 1 Alabama race away from Auburn, 52-21

 "I thought Tua was into it," Alabama coach Nick Saban said.
 "His leadership was really important for our offense.
 Don't ask me why but it doesn't seem like we had the right kind of energy in the first half."

-The second-half numbers included touchdowns of 46 yards to Jerry Jeudy, 33 to Josh Jacobs, 40 to DeVonta Smith and 22 to Henry Ruggs III - all accurate strikes downfield.
+The second-half numbers included touchdowns of 46 yards to Jerry Jeudy, 33 to Josh Jacobs, 40 to DeVonta Smith and 22 to Henry Ruggs III on an acrobatic, leaping grab.

 The game was close until Tagovailoa threw a pair of long TD passes in a three-minute span of the third quarter.
 The first hit Jeudy down the left sideline and the second went to Jacobs, who shook off a few defenders on his way to the end zone.

-Auburn had used creative calls to keep it within three at 17-14 at halftime.
+Auburn had used creative calls to keep it within three at halftime.

 Wide receiver Anthony Schwartz ran for a 9-yard touchdown and fellow receiver Ryan Davis took a lateral and launched a 23-yard touchdown pass to Malik Miller.
 That came with 4 minutes left before the half after freshman Smoke Monday blocked a punt.

+"At halftime, our goal was to get to the fourth quarter," Auburn coach Gus Malzahn said.
+"The game got away from us, and that's very disappointing."

 The Tigers also had Shaun Shivers' 75-yard touchdown run called back thanks to a holding penalty.
-Auburn coach Gus Malzahn drew an unsportsmanlike conduct penalty for his protest of the call.
+Malzahn drew an unsportsmanlike conduct penalty for his protest of the call, saying it was because he said "bull crap."

+"He got a touchdown called back, that's what got me upset," Malzahn said.
+"It was a big play in the game, no doubt about that.
+I mean, obviously, you look back at the final score, seven points doesn't make a whole lot of difference.
+But at the time it made a big difference."

 Auburn was stopped short on a fake field goal in the third quarter when backup quarterback Malik Willis threw it to kicker Anders Carlson.
 The potential three points briefly loomed larger after Jarrett Stidham's 52-yard touchdown pass to Darius Slayton made it 31-21.